 However, if you have any business partners who also have a stake in the business, wrapping up operations will require further steps to split up the company’s remaining assets and, possibly, debts.
 Ideally, you’ll have put terms for closing the business into the document that formed your company, such as a partnership agreement or articles of incorporation.
 Otherwise, you should have made a separation agreement with your other business partners at some point in the business’ operation.
 If you haven’t, you’ll either need to follow the default statutory requirements for breaking up your business, or you’ll need to negotiate the terms of separation while it’s happening.

 It probably wouldn’t surprise you that the process for negotiating a company breakup is often referred to as a “business divorce,” and it’s roughly as pleasant as the name implies.
 Everyone who owns a portion of a business as a right to at least some of the company’s profits and assets, after all, and they will fight for every bit of it that they can.
 This process can be difficult, both financially and emotionally, but it can go much smoother so long as you negotiate the terms for the breakup before it becomes an imminent issue.

 Fortunately, if you find yourself looking to break up your business or split up with your business partners, you can look to the experienced guidance of the business law attorneys at Blodnick, Fazio and Clark.
 The commercial litigation attorneys at Blodnick, Fazio & Clark are skilled and knowledgeable in the area of business law and commercial transactions.
-With an office conveniently located in Garden City, Nassau County, the firm provides high-quality legal care at reasonable prices.
+With an office conveniently located in Garden City, Nassau County, and Babylon in Suffolk County, the firm provides high-quality legal care at reasonable prices.
 If you require legal assistance concerning antitrust litigation, dissolution of a business, protecting your business from divorce, or another commercial litigation matter, call (516) 280-7105 or fill out our contact form for a free consultation.